You are currently viewing Visiting Sligo: The Ultimate Road Trip Through Yeats Country

 a cottage visiting Sligo

-The restaurant serves up a variety of dishes, including the Beach Bar Fish & Chips for €18, a number of seafood sharing platters, as well as the Beach Bar classics of traditional Irish stew, chicken curry, and more.
+The restaurant serves up a variety of dishes, including several fish plates as well as Beach Bar classics, traditional Irish stew and chicken curry.

 Most of the restaurant’s ingredients are locally sourced.